eeg/latex_tutorial/about_latex.md

   * Automatic numbering of figures, tables, equations, etc.  Both the figures (etc.) themselves, and also their references in the text.
 Same for section names and numbers, and line numbers.

-  * Automatic, customizeable generation of table of contents, list of figures, list of tables, etc.
+  * Automatic, customizeable generation of table of contents, list of figure captions, list of tables, etc.

   * Automatic, customizeable generation of citations in the text and the corresponding bibliography section.
 This is achieved by using BibTeX (or BibLaTeX) in addition to LaTeX.